skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** An API establishes *what* functionalities the server provides to the client and *how* it provides them.
 Once the API is designed, different people may work on the server and on the client independently, maybe even in parallel, and as long as both sides follow the API, the application will work in the end.
 An ADE helps you design the API, document it, test it, interact with it, and so forth.

-**Our Choice.** Postman invented the idea of an ADE; it is the industry standard in this area and stands with little competition.
+**Why Did We Choose It?** Postman invented the idea of an ADE; it is the industry standard in this area and stands with little competition.

 **Where Do I Get It?** [Follow these instructions](https://www.getpostman.com/downloads/).
 You may have installed Postman as a browser extension in the past, but the browser extension has been discontinued, so switch to the standalone version.